 Artificial intelligence and machine learning are nowhere near threatening digital business.
 On the contrary, they are making people’s lives a lot easier.
 Digital advertising is one of the things that AI makes more effective.
 That is why Facebook and Google have invested so much money and effort into powering their ad platforms with machine learning technology.

-It was totally worth it.
+Starting using AI in digital advertising was totally worth it.
 Now advertisers can run highly relevant ads to grow ROAS and sales without constantly tracking the ad performance and fine-tuning the settings of their campaigns every day.
 Ad solutions outside of Facebook and Google took this technology and offered even more effortless automation that enables businesses owners and marketing managers to spend minutes a day — or less — on setting up and optimizing ads.

 It may be difficult to wrap your head around AI in advertising and how to make sure your ads benefit from it.
 The good news is that you’re not alone in it.
 RetargetApp helps you ensure that machine learning algorithms by Facebook and Google drive the best results for your campaigns.